-Handling Multi storey car parks
+Handling Multi-storey car parks

-As there is a huge lack of free parking spaces in the city centres, more and more multi-storey car parks are constructed in order to ensure enough free parking spaces for the citizens.
-The traversal of these parking houses is similar to the presented methods.
+As there is a considerable lack of free parking spaces in city centres, an increasing number of multi-storey car parks have been constructed to ensure there are enough free parking spaces to meet demand.
+The traversal of these car parks is similar to those in the presented methods.

 The storeys of a multi-storey car park can be handled individually.
-This means that the traversal of each floor should be planned independently from the other floors, the only extra requirement is the minimizing of the transition between levels.
+This means that the traversal of each floor should be planned independently from the other floors, with the only extra requirement being the minimising of the transition between levels.
 To plan a traversal of each floor, the map of the floor must be known.
-Some floors are preferred over others, so these floors should be travelled first.
-If there is no free parking space on the preferred floor, the driver should make another round or go to another floor.
+Some floors are preferred over others, so these floors should be traversed first.
+If there is no free parking space on the preferred floor, the driver must either go around again or go to another floor.

-The traversal to another floor can be forced so that the preference values of all the cells should be set to zero, except the cell at the passageway to the other floor, which has a high preference value with a large range.
-Figure 36 shows the map of the first floor of a parking lot, and Figure 37 shows the second floor of it, the entrance of the parking lot and the passageway are also indicated in the maps.
-The maps of the floors are the same, only the entrance and exit locations are different.
+The traversal to another floor can be forced so that the preference values of all the cells can be set to zero except for the cell representing the ramp to the other floor, which has a high preference value with a large range.
+Figure 36 shows the map of the first floor of a car park, and Figure 37 shows its second floor.
+The car park entrance and the ramp to the next floor are also indicated on the maps.
+The maps of the floors are the same, with only different entrance and exit locations.